spiral/docs/templater/basics.md

 > Attention, ViewManager does not know about changes in parent layouts, you should either recompile your views using the `views:compile` command or simply disable the cache in the development enviroment.

 ## Parent block content
-In our previous example we demonstrated the ability to inject the desired values into our parent layout, however in many cases we might want to be able to rewrite specific parts of parent layout without losing the original content.
+In our previous example, we showed the ability to inject the desired values into our parent layout.
+However in many cases, we may want to rewrite specific parts of the parent layout without losing the original content.
 We can do this by defining a few new blocks in our parent layout:

 ```html
 <!DOCTYPE html>